Phitsanulok Phitsanulok Province, Thailand Travel Guide

 Treat locals with politeness and a smile, even with language barriers.
 Avoid sensitive topics.

-Your actions as a traveler shape the perception of tourism.
+Your behavior as a tourist define the perception of tourism.
 By traveling responsibly, you contribute to the longevity and authenticity of Phitsanulok.

 Phitsanulok serves as a gateway to further Thailand exploration and beyond.